Information for Authors

 - Abstracts will go through a preliminary review to determine relevance to the conference.
 Abstract acceptance does not guarantee full paper acceptance.

-- If you already have a full paper ready, you are welcome to subm it full paper itself, but your first submission should be done by the Abstract deadline.
+- If you already have a full paper ready, you are welcome to sumbit full paper itself, but your first submission should be done by the Abstract deadline.

-- Go to Submission page and make sure to select Third European Conference of the Prognostics and Health Management Society 2016 as the publication target.
+- Go to Submission page and make sure to select Annual Conference of the Prognostics and Health Management Society 2014 as the publication target.

 - Choose Submission type as Full Paper even while submitting only the abstract.